Rustic door

 French door

-In Provence, France, we find a a rustic door with sun faded painted doors and an inviting canopy.
+In Provence, France, a rustic door with sun-faded painted panels and an inviting canopy offers a gentle welcome.

 Blending Traditional and Contemporary Design